The multiphase interstellar medium as a common origin for magnetic misalignment and TB parity violation: Introduction

+\item The CNM filaments are considered compressed structures on the surface of the LB \citep[e.g.,][]{Inoue2016}, contributing to the majority of the $T$ morphology of dust intensity, and are statistically aligned with the LB magnetic field.

+\item The observed misalignment angle, measured as a large-scale effect~($\ell < 20$), is the result of projection effects along the line of sight between the LB field, traced by the CNM, and its superposition with the mean field in the spatially larger WNM.
+A different morphology of the LB field with respect to the mean field \citep[e.g.,][]{Alves2018} can imprint large-scale polarization structures, sourcing both the sign of the misalignment and the $TB$~correlation. \end{itemize}

+We support this scenario using multiwavelength, high-Galactic-latitude observations in polarization including \HI~data; \Planck\ data at 30, 217, and 353~GHz; and starlight polarization measurements.
 The paper is organized as follows.
 In \secref{sec:data}, we describe the multiple datasets used in the analysis.
 In \secref{sec:methods}, we detail the measurement of the misalignment angle.
 In \secref{sec:res}, we present the main observational results of the paper, namely the dependence of the misalignment angle on sky fraction, angular scale, and polarization fraction.
 In \secref{sec:discussion}, we discuss the results and introduce the geometrical interpretation of the misalignment angle and the $TB$~correlation.
 We conclude in \secref{sec:sum} and include five appendices.